ImageMagick/MagickCache/README.md

 $ magick-cache -passkey ~/.passkey put /opt/dmr movies/meta/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.txt
 ```

 Images must be in a format that ImageMagick [supports](https://imagemagick.org/script/formats.php).
 Metadata should be text.
-Blobs can be any content including images, video, audio, or binary files.
+Blobs can be any content, text or binary, including metadata or images, video, audio, or binary files.

 ## Delete a Digital Media Repository